dohyunkim/flowaround/README.md

 \flowaround*[<number>]{<image>}[<caption>]
 ```
 This command should come near the start of a paragraph (on the fist line of a paragraph).

-But starting a paragraph with this command is recommended in most cases.
+Starting a paragraph with this command is OK in most cases.
-Especially when it is used with the first paragraph in a float or a minipage,
-it is strongly recommended to put the command at the start of the paragraph.

 ## Argument